 These Butterfinger cookies are absolutely to die for, and they’re packed with the flavor of my favorite candy bar.
 I’ve added chopped Butterfinger pieces to a light, buttery shortbread cookie dough.
 After they finish baking, the cookies are topped with a layer of chocolate ganache and even more chopped Butterfingers.

 For the most part, I’ve never been a huge fan of candy bars.
-They’re fine but I can usually think of other sweets I’d rather indulge in.
+They’re ok, but I can usually think of other sweets I’d rather indulge in.
 However, I’ve always had a weakness for Butterfingers.
 These Butterfinger cookies take my love of this candy bar to the next level.

 More Cookie Recipes

 If you like these Butterfinger cookies, you should also check out my White Chocolate Macadamia Nut Cookies, Andes Mint Cookies, and Snickerdoodles!
 I also love these Salted Caramel Chocolate Chunk Cookies from Foodness Gracious.

 Butterfinger Shortbread Cookies

 - 6 ounces unsalted butter, cubed and at room temperature